 The next important PCF observed on I-15 EL was unsafe lane changes, which accounted for 13% of total crashes on I-15 ELs.
 Crashes due to unsafe lane changes resulted mainly in side swipe collisions (72% of total unsafe lane change crashes, count: 142 crashes) causing property damage and human injuries ranging from complaint of pain to visible injury.
-A few unsafe lane change crashes, count: 20 and 10 crashes, respectively), which caused property damage and human injuries ranging from complaint of pain to visible injury.
-Hit object and overturned collisions caused property damage and human injuries ranging from complaint of pain to visible injury.
+A few unsafe lane change incidents resulted in rear-end and broadside collisions (10% and 5% of total unsafe lane change crashes, count: 20 and 10 crashes, respectively), which caused property damage and human injuries ranging from complaint of pain to visible injury.
+Hit object and overturned collisions caused property damage and human injuries ranging from complaint of pain to severe injury.
 No fatality incidents were observed during unsafe lane change incidents.